New insights for the multivariate square-root lasso: Introduction

 In this article, we study \eqref{eqMSRL} from theoretical, computational, and empirical perspectives.
-In particular, we prove that like the univariate square-root lasso, \eqref{eqMSRL} is pivotal in the sense that the tuning parameter leading to near-oracle performance does not depend on the unknown error covariance $\mbSigma_*$.
-In so doing, we establish error bounds for \eqref{eqMSRL} with general $g$, then specialize these results to the penalties in \eqref{eq:MSRLpen}, \eqref{eq:MSRGLpen}, and \eqref{eq:MSRLRpen}.
-We also argue that \eqref{eqMSRL}, like the univariate square-root lasso, can be interpreted as implicitly incorporating an estimator of the error precision matrix into the criterion for estimating $\mbbeta_*$.
-Through simulation studies, we show that \eqref{eqMSRL} can perform as well or better than methods which estimate both $\mbbeta_*$ and $\mbOmega_*$ jointly, both of which outperform penalized least squares estimators when $\mbSigma_*$ has many non-zero off-diagonals.
-Based on our theory, we also study a tuning procedure which does not require cross-validation: it requires solving \eqref{eqMSRL} for only a single value of the tuning parameter.
-Finally, we propose two algorithms to compute \eqref{eqMSRL} efficiently: one algorithm which can be used in any setting and has convergence guarantees, and a second which can be applied when $n > q$ and the tuning parameter is sufficiently large.
+We prove that like the univariate square-root lasso, \eqref{eqMSRL} is pivotal in the sense that the value of the tuning parameter $\lambda$ leading to near-oracle performance is determined by a random quantity whose distribution does not depend on the unknown error covariance $\mbSigma_*$.
+In so doing, we establish error bounds for \eqref{eqMSRL} with arbitrary $g$, then specialize these results to the penalties in \eqref{eq:MSRLpen}, \eqref{eq:MSRGLpen}, and \eqref{eq:MSRLRpen}.
+We also argue that \eqref{eqMSRL}, like the univariate square-root lasso, can be interpreted as implicitly incorporating an estimate of the error precision matrix into the criterion for estimating $\mbbeta_*$.
+Through simulation studies, we show that \eqref{eqMSRL} can perform as well or better than methods that estimate $\mbbeta_*$ and $\mbOmega_*$ jointly, both of which outperform penalized least squares estimators when $\mbOmega_*$ has many nonzero off-diagonals.
+Based on our theory, we also study a tuning procedure that requires computing \eqref{eqMSRL} for only a single value of the tuning parameter, i.e., does not require cross-validation.
+Finally, we propose two algorithms to compute \eqref{eqMSRL} efficiently: one algorithm that can be used in any setting and has convergence guarantees, and a second algorithm that can be applied when $n > q$ and the tuning parameter is sufficiently large.
 Our algorithms are often 100 or more times faster than \texttt{CVX} in the simulation settings we consider.
-An R package implementing our method is available for download at \href{github.com/ajmolstad/MSRL}{github.com/ajmolstad/MSRL}.
+An R package implementing our method is available for download at \url{https://github.com/ajmolstad/MSRL}.